Martha Evens: Tribute

 The annual Martha Evens Distinguished Lecture Series in Computer Science was established by her students and colleagues at IIT.
 Speakers are computer scientists of international whose contributions have broad impact both within and beyond the bounds of the discipline.
 The 2023 speaker was Bonnie J. Dorr.

+Personal life

+Martha was married to Leonard Evens, a mathematics professor, from 1958 until his death in 2020.
+She has three children and five grandchildren.